Convert Bayer pattern encoded image to truecolor image

 and 5 columns.

-Bayer pattern, specified as one of the strings in the following table.
-Each string represents the order of the red, green, and blue sensors by describing the four pixels in the upper-left corner of the image (left-to-right, top-to-bottom).
+Bayer pattern, specified as one of the values in the following table.
+Each value represents the order of the red, green, and blue sensors by describing the four pixels in the upper-left corner of the image (left-to-right, top-to-bottom).